Christ Church Boat Club

-Christ Church Boat Club is a rowing club for members of Christ Church, Oxford and Kellogg College, Oxford.
+Christ Church Boat Club (ChChBC) is a rowing club for members of Christ Church, Oxford and Kellogg College, Oxford.
 It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford.

-Christ Church have enjoyed great success in intercollegiate bumps racing, having won 50 headships across both Summer Eights and Torpids - the second most of any Oxford college.
+Christ Church have enjoyed success in intercollegiate bumps racing, having won 50 headships across both Summer Eights and Torpids - the second most of any Oxford college - and have provided more rowers for The Boat Race than any other Oxford college.

 History

-The club is reputedly one of the oldest rowing clubs in the world being founded before 1817.
-In 1817 the house crew won the title 'Head of the River' and in 1828 became the first Oxford crew to row against a crew from outside of the University, when racing Leander in London.
+Christ Church Boat Club is one of the oldest rowing clubs in the world, being founded before 1817.
+In 1817 the Men's crew won 'Head of the River' at VIIIs, and in 1828 they became the first Oxford crew to row against a crew from outside of the University, when racing Leander in London.
 In the inaugural 1829 boat race there were five rowers from Christ Church.
 This led to Oxford University Boat Club adopting Christ Church's dark blue, and also inspired the shade of Oxford Blue used as the official colour of the University.

 Shortly after the admittance of women to the college, a crew was formed and raced for the first time in 1981.
 More recently three women competed in the 2019 boat race, and the Women's VIII went Head of the River in 2023 and 2024.